-Non-Designated heritage assets Parts of the historic environment including buildings, structures, areas and archaeology that are considered by the Local Planning Authority to be locally significant.
-They are identified through strategic planning, development management and can include a Local List.
-PDL - Previously Developed Land Land which is or was occupied by a permanent structure, including the curtilage of the developed land (although it should not be assumed that the whole of the curtilage should be developed) and any associated fixed surface infrastructure.
 SPD - Supplementary Planning Document Documents which add further detail to the policies in the Local Plan.
 They can be used to provide further guidance for development on specific sites, or on particular issues, such as design.
 Supplementary planning documents are capable of being a material consideration in planning decisions but are not part of the development plan.
-Strategic A policy site aimed at facilitating change in/over the long term.
-Sustainable drainage systems Reduces and slows the quantity and rate of surface water run- off from new development, dealing with it as close to the source as possible.
-Sustainability appraisal An appraisal of the economic, environmental and social effects of a plan from the outset of the preparation process to allow decisions to be made that accord with sustainable development.
+Stepping Stones Pockets of habitat that, while not necessarily connected, facilitate the movement of species across otherwise inhospitable landscapes.
+Strategic Policies Policies and site allocations which address strategic priorities in line with the requirements of Section 19 (1B-E) of the Planning and Compulsory Purchase Act 2004.
+Sustainable Drainage Systems Reduces and slows the quantity and rate of surface water run- off from new development, dealing with it as close to the source as possible.
+Sustainability Appraisal An appraisal of the economic, environmental and social effects of a plan from the outset of the preparation process to allow decisions to be made that accord with sustainable development.
 Townscape The general appearance of a built-up area, for example a street a town or city.
-Transport assessment A comprehensive and systematic process that sets out transport issues relating to a proposed development.
-It identifies what measures will be required to improve accessibility and safety for all modes of travel, particularly for alternatives to the car such as walking, cycling and public transport and what measures will need to be taken to deal with the anticipated transport impacts of the development.
-Transport statement A simplified version of a transport assessment where it is agreed the transport issues arising out of development proposals are limited and a full transport assessment is not required.
-Travel plan A long-term management strategy for an organisation or site that seeks to deliver sustainable transport objectives through action and is articulated in a document that is regularly reviewed.
-Windfall sites Sites which have not been specifically identified as available in the Local Plan process.
-They normally comprise previously-developed sites that have unexpectedly become available as circumstances arise.
-These sites are assessed against planning policies at that time.
+Transport Assessment A comprehensive and systematic process that sets out transport issues relating to a proposed development.
+It identifies measures required to improve accessibility and safety for all modes of travel, particularly for alternatives to the car such as walking, cycling and public transport and measures that will be needed to deal with the anticipated transport impacts of the development.
+Transport Statement A simplified version of a transport assessment where it is agreed the transport issues arising out of development proposals are limited and a full transport assessment is not required.
+Travel Plan A long-term management strategy for an organisation or site that seeks to deliver sustainable transport objectives and is regularly reviewed.
+Wildlife Corridor Areas of habitat connecting wildlife populations.
+Windfall Sites Sites not specifically identified in the development plan.